MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/configure-biztalk-server.md

 # Configure BizTalk Server
 Configure [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] using basic configuration or custom configuration.

+This is a new paragraph.

+- add some text

 ## Basic configuration vs. Custom configuration

 * If your configuration uses domain groups, do a Custom Configuration.